Configuration

 Create agentest.config.ts (or agentest.config.yaml) in your project root.
 Agentest auto-detects the format.

-import { defineConfig } from 'agentest'
+import { defineConfig } from '@agentesting/agentest'

 export default defineConfig({